 Parliament must be read according to the natural construction of its words."

-A taxing statute is one that imposes taxes on income or certain other kinds of transactions.
-It may be in the form of income tax, wealth tax, sales tax,
+taxing statute is one which imposes taxes on income or certain other kinds of

+transaction.
+It may be in the form of income tax, wealth tax, sales tax, gifts

-collected is utilized for the welfare of the people.
-Tax can be levied only when
+collected is utilized for welfare of the people.
+Tax can be levied only when a

-any doubts are resolved in favor of the assessee.
+any doubts is resolved in favour of the assessee.

 - Explanatory Statute.

-An explanatory statute is one that explains a law.
+An explanatory statute is one which explains a law.
 In Keshavlal v.

-Mohanlal8, it
+Mohanlal, it

 was held that an explanatory statute is enacted with the view to supply an

 apparent omission or to clarify ambiguity as to the meaning of an expression

 used in the previous statute.
 An act enacted for the express purpose of

 explaining or clearing the doubts as to the meaning of a previous Act is an act

 of explanation or an explanatory statute.
-For instance, the Royal Mines Act, 1688
+For instance the Royal Mines Act, 1688

-in Britain was passed to encourage the mining of certain base metals with
+in Britain was passed to encourage mining certain base metals with Royal Mines

 - Amending Statute.

-An amending statute is one that makes an addition to or operates to change the
+An amending statute is one which makes an addition to or operates to change the

 original law so as to effect an improvement therein or to more effectively carry